Objectives of the service

 Service/ system concept

-Our system will consist of four different layers
+Our system consists of four different layers

-Indicator pipeline
+1. Indicator pipeline

-Indicator API
+2. Indicator API

-Monitoring service
+3. Monitoring service

-Application layer
+4. Application layer

 The production of the Water Health Indicators requires automating the execution and calibration of scientific algorithms, an area we have deep technical experience.
-We partner with academic institutions to identify suitable algorithms we can adopt in the product.
+We partnered with academic institutions to identify suitable algorithms we can adopt in the product.

 The main delivery mechanism for indicators is an industry-standard API that makes it easy for organisations to integrate Water Health Indicators into their own analysis and decision-making workflows.
-We envision providing a SpatioTemporal Asset Catalog (STAC), which follows an open standard for describing temporal and spatial data and allows for spatial and temporal searches and directly loading relevant data in Analysis-Ready and Cloud-Optimised (ARCO) formats.
+We provide a SpatioTemporal Asset Catalog (STAC), which follows an open standard for describing temporal and spatial data and allows for spatial and temporal searches and directly loading relevant data in Analysis-Ready and Cloud-Optimised (ARCO) formats.

 Space Added Value

-Many organisations that do not have in-house capacity are at the whim of external organisations that may not produce this EO-based data with the regularity or speed necessary and may produce snapshots at different scales and timeframes, making it hard to collect these into an overall picture of the current state of water resources.
+Many organisations that do not have in-house capacity are at the whim of external organisations that may not produce this EO-based data with the regularity or speed necessary, and may produce snapshots at different scales and timeframes, making it hard to collect these into an overall picture of the current state of water resources.
 Space-based water health indicators will bridge that gap and reduce costs.

 Current Status